Fear & Greed Index

 2024-03-142024 pre-halving high $73,097.7788 · Extreme greed

-What every Extreme print has actually meant
+What every Extreme print has actually paid

 Median forward BTC return after each regime — full daily-close history, refreshed nightly